beyretb/AnimalAI-Olympics/documentation/cloudTraining.md

 ## Simulating a screen

 As cloud engines do not have screens attached, rendering the environment window is impossible.
 We use a virtual screen instead, in the form of [xvfb](https://en.wikipedia.org/wiki/Xvfb).
-You can follow either one of the following methods to use this, in both **remember** to select `docker_training=True` in your environment configuration.
+You can follow either one of the following methods to use this.
+In both, **remember** to select `docker_training=True` in your environment configuration.

 ## Method 1: train using docker